hoostus/portfolio-returns/README.md

 Parameters in more detail
 =========================
 * --currency.
 In order to generate meaningful cashflows we need to convert the securities we hold into a currency.
 You need to tell the script which currency to use.
 USD is the default if you don't specify anything.
 * --account.
-Which accounts to calculate the rate of return for.
-You can specify this multiple times if you want.
-This is actually treated as an account prefix to match again so Assets:US would match both Assets:US:Schwab and Assets:US:MerrillLynch
+Accounts to calculate the rate of return for.
+This can be specified multiple times.
+This takes a regular expression to match account names.
+So "^Assets:US:.\*" would match Assets:US:Schwab and Assets:US:MerrillLynch
 * --internal.
 Accounts to treat as "internal" when deciding whether to ignore cashflows.
-This is also a prefix and can be specified multiple times.
+This is also takes a regular expression and can be specified multiple times.
 * --to.
 The start date to use when calculating returns.
 If not specified, uses the earliest date found in the beancount file.
 * --from.
 The end date to use when calculating returns.
 If not specified, uses today.
 * --year.
 A shortcut to easily calculate returns for a single calendar year.